iheid-library/iheiddown/README.md

 3. Then from the options on the left `From Template`.
 4. Scroll down through the options on the right until you find `Thesis   {iheiddown}`.
-5. Name your thesis project by using the following format:
+5. Name your thesis project `index`, i.e. your main `.Rmd` should be named `index.Rmd`
-    00-NameOfYourProject (for example: 00-MyThesisTitle).
-6. Select where the project should be saved on your harddrive.
+6. Select where the project should be saved on your hard drive.

 Congratulations!
 You have now set up a thesis project.